chidionyema/ritualworks/readme.md

 PostgreSQL primary-standby setup allows for automatic failover.
 Repmgr manages replication and promotes standby to primary if needed.
 Caching Layer with Redis:
 Offloads frequent read requests from the database.
 Master-replica setup ensures high availability and scalability for read operations.
 Search Capabilities with Elasticsearch:
 Clustered setup allows for distributing indexing and search load.
 Data is sharded and replicated, improving performance and ensuring data availability.

 Asynchronous Processing with RabbitMQ:
 Decouples services by handling background tasks and message queuing.
 Clustered setup ensures messages are not lost and can be processed even if a node fails.

 Object Storage with MinIO:
 Provides scalable storage for unstructured data like files and images.
 Can be scaled by adding more instances in a distributed mode.
 Monitoring and Alerting:
 Prometheus collects metrics from all services, allowing for proactive scaling decisions.
 Grafana visualizes metrics, helping in identifying bottlenecks or failures.

 Service Discovery with Consul:

 Dynamically discovers and configures services, enabling them to find each other without hard-coded addresses.
 Facilitates scaling by automatically updating service catalogs.
-Secrets Management with Vault:

-Centralizes credential management, reducing security risks.
-Scales by handling dynamic secret generation for an increasing number of services.

 ### access  vault UI
 http://127.0.0.1:8200/ui